-DATA NETWORK AND DATA CENTER INFRASTRUCTURE FOR TELECOM SERVICE PROVIDERS
+DATA NETWORK AND DATACENTER INFRASTRUCTURE – SPECIFIC REQUIREMENTS OF TELECOM SERVICE PROVIDERS

 The benefits of specific systems provided by Datanet Systems to the telecom service providers are detailed in the following pages:

-We provide data center infrastructure such as LAN and SAN, compute and storage systems, back-up and replication solutions, load balancing, network / application firewalls and other data center security systems.
+We provide data center infrastructures such as LAN and SAN, compute and storage systems, back-up, and replication solutions, load balancing, network/application firewalls, and other data center security systems.